gnieboer/tsp-redesign/pages/account-basics/troubleshoot-login-errors.md

 **I don’t want to give you my phone or email.**

-If you are unable or unwilling to provide one of the requested contact methods, you may be unable to log into My Account.
+If you are unable or unwilling to provide one of the requested contact methods, you may be unable to log in to My Account.

 **My financial aggregator or app or service on another website stopped working.**

 If you give your account credentials to a third-party application, you may receive a My Account login code each time that application attempts to retrieve information from your TSP account.
 Providing your TSP account credentials to a third-party application may put your account security at risk.
-We recommend that you only log into My Account through tsp.gov.
+We recommend that you only log in to My Account through tsp.gov.
 The TSP cannot endorse any information or advice from third-party applications or services.

 **I don’t know my password.**